moeiscool/Shinobi/README.md

 - better vieweing for saved events.
 - Save events with blank frames and force real duration instead of based on frame count.
 - better mobile support.
+- Find alternative to dstat that works on windows, mac, and linux for CPU indicator.

 # Donate